wasspaul/sig_gen/README.md

 ## 1. Introduction

 I recently purchased a modern, reasonably capable oscilloscope.
-While waiting for the new scope to arrive I decided that I needed a way to quickly and simply way test its basic functionality.
+While waiting for the new scope to arrive I decided that I needed a way to quickly and simply test its basic functionality.
 I looked at several scope manufacturers' demo/test boards and while they were appealing, they were also reasonably pricey (hundreds of dollars).
 After careful consideration, I decided to use that money for other things and create my own **basic** test board.
 My goals were to create an **inexpensive** (couple of $), expandable, and customizable system that would be usable by a wide audience.
 I called the project Sig Gen and decided to open source it.
-Just be aware that even though I named it Sig Gen, it is **NOT** a general purpose higly functional signal generator.
+Just be aware that even though I named it Sig Gen, it is **NOT** a general purpose highly functional signal generator.
 That was not its intended purpose.

 >If you have questions, comments, ideas or if something is